promatia/acts/act_proposals/economy.md

 There shall be a Minister of the Economy.

 ##### Paragraph 2: Election Method
-The minister shall be elected by the Citizens Assembly GD via Instant Runoff Voting (IRV).
+The minister shall be elected by the Assembly via Instant Runoff Voting (IRV).

 ### Section 3: Remuneration
 Remuneration of the organisation executives and monetary council members shall be determined by the Ministry of Remuneration, a board of individuals appointed by IRV, who shall not have any influence over the other Ministries of Promabank.